Guidelines for interoperability assessments

 This chapter outlines existing and future resources for conducting interoperability assessments.
 The Interoperable Europe portal serves as a central hub for knowledge exchange and resources, including information on the European Interoperability Framework (EIF) and its toolbox, as well as links to the Interoperable Europe Academy.
 The guidelines themselves will continue to evolve as they are expected to be frequently revised to reflect current practices and user experiences.

-• Lead the assessment
+Download the assessment guidelines